Kitware/paraviewweb/documentation/content/docs/performances.md

 | Squirt (default settings) | 50% JPEG / Ratio 0.5         | 17.0 KB vs 293.7 KB | 29.9 KB vs 560.8 KB |
 | zlib (default settings)   | 25% JPEG / Ratio 0.25        |  4.6 KB vs 293.9 KB | 7.82 KB vs 560.7 KB |

 __Note__:

-ParaViewWeb target 30 FPS hence the constant 30 FPS value.
+ParaViewWeb targets 30 FPS hence the constant 30 FPS value.
-When increasing the server FPS value, I was able to reach ~45 FPS with an image of 1280x720 and a JPEG Quality of 50% (Ratio 1 => same image resolution).
+When increasing the server FPS value, I was able to reach approximately 45 FPS with an image of 1280x720 and a JPEG Quality of 50% (Ratio 1 => same image resolution).
 When lowering even more the quality of the transfered image I was getting the 60 FPS which was the targeted framerate set on the server side.

 ## Rendering performances with CPU